dougalstanton/rpg/_reports/trophy-dark-house-of-rot-1.md

 series:
   title: "The Riches of the Cult of Rot"
+  description: >
-  description: "Bevan the Red attempts to steal riches from a dangerous cult"
+	  Bevan the Red attempts to steal riches from a dangerous cult, because his previous money-making exercise ended up destroying a wizard's tower *and* eradicating its existence from history.
   num: 1

 system: "Trophy Dark"